mattyowl/RSSMOSPipeline/README.md

     The 2d spectra are `.fits` images, which can be examined with DS9.
 They include the wavelength solution as the WCS stored in the header.

+5. The `rss_mos_visual_inspector` tool can be used to look at the 1D spectra, compare to template spectra from SDSS, and measure redshifts.
+Run this using, e.g.,

+    ```
+    rss_mos_visual_inspector 1DSpec_2DSpec_stackAndExtract/1D_*.fits results
+    ```

+    In this example, each spectrum will be displayed in turn, and a text file containing the results of redshift measurements (and any comments by the user) will be written in the `results/` directory, together with a plot of each spectrum.
+These are recorded from the state when the user clicks the `Done - show next` button in the top right of the graphical user interface.
+Hopefully it should be fairly obvious how to use most of the plotting controls.
+Note that you must click `Redraw plot` after making changes to either the template redshift or spectral smoothing.

+    Note that the `XC Galaxies`, `XC LRGs` and `XC QSOs` buttons will not work unless you have IRAF and PyRAF installed (and even then the canned settings may not work well on all setups).

 ## Longslit mode
 The pipeline can also run on longslit data.
 The code detects object traces in each science frame, and creates "pseudo-slitlets" around each detected object.
 The processing steps are otherwise identical to those